Amazing Fantasy

 Amazing Adult Fantasy, retitled Amazing Fantasy in its final issue, is an American comic book anthology series published by Marvel Comics from 1961 through 1962, with the latter title revived with superhero features in 1995 and in the 2000s.
 The final 1960s issue, Amazing Fantasy #15 (cover-dated Aug.
-1962), introduced the popular superhero Spider-Man.
+1962), introduced the popular superhero Spider-Man who would go on to become one of the most famous superheroes of all time.
 Amazing Adult Fantasy premiered with issue #7, taking over the numbering from Amazing Adventures.

 Publication history

 Spider-Man debuts: Amazing Fantasy #15 (Aug.
 1962); cover art by Jack Kirby (penciler) and Steve Ditko (inker).

 The science fiction-fantasy anthology Amazing Adult Fantasy began with issue #7 (cover-dated Dec.
-1969), having taken over the number of the similar anthology Amazing Adventures.
+1961), having taken over the number of the similar anthology Amazing Adventures.
 The earlier issues before the title change featured stories drawn by a number of artists including Jack Kirby, Don Heck and Steve Ditko.
 Amazing Adult Fantasy featured exclusively the quick, quirky, twist-ending tales of artist Ditko and writer-editor Stan Lee that had appeared in Amazing Adventures and sister titles primarily featuring rampaging monsters.
 The cover of the comic carried the motto "The magazine that respects your intelligence".

 Lee in 2009 described these "short, five-page filler strips that Steve and I did together", originally "placed in any of our comics that had a few extra pages to fill", as "odd fantasy tales that I'd dream up with O. Henry-type [twist] endings".
 Giving an early example of what would later be known as the "Marvel Method" of writer-artist collaboration, Lee said: "All I had to do was give Steve a one-line description of the plot and he'd be off and running.
 He'd take those skeleton outlines I had given him and turn them into classic little works of art that ended up being far cooler than I had any right to expect".